Cactoidal/GodotEthersV3/README.md

 `gas_limit` is the transaction gas limit, and by default is set for 900,000, which is quite high.
 You can adjust this default as needed.

 `value` is the amount of Ether to send with the transaction, typically 0.

-`auto_confirm` is present because transactions by default will be sent without asking the user to confirm.
-If you want to implement manual confirms, you can do so by editing the `Transaction.gd` singleton, and setting auto-confirm to false.

 ___